cginternals/cppfs/README.md

 ### File trees and diffs

-For higher level operations on directory tree, the classes *Tree*, *Diff*, and *Change* can be used.
+For higher level operations on directory trees, the classes *Tree*, *Diff*, and *Change* can be used.
 A *Tree* contains the information about all files and directories in a tree data structure.
 It can be obtained from a directory handle by calling *readTree*.